FAQ - Travel to Algarve, Portugal this summer

 Do children have to wear masks?

-Yes, children 10 and older must wear masks in public indoor spaces.
+Yes, children 10 and older must wear masks.

 From 28th Oct.
 2020 use of masks outdoors in public spaces is mandatory "whenever the physical distance recommended by health authorities proves impractical".
 If you're walking on an empty beach or street you don't have to wear a mask.
 However, you should have a mask with you, as should more people appear, and the recommended physical distancing is not possible, then you have to wear a mask.

 The BJ's Oceanside team, staff wear maks but diners don't have to as they eat outside on the sea-view terrace.